Yardbarker

 x

-The best films that mix live action and animation
+The 25 greatest movies that combine live action with animation

 Walt Disney Pictures

-The best films that mix live action and animation
+The 25 greatest movies that combine live action with animation

 There are a lot of animated movies.
 There are also a lot of live-action movies.
 On occasion, though, those worlds collide.
 In that classic peanut butter cup style, we get animation in our live-action.
 Among the movies that mix these two mediums, these are some of the most noteworthy, as well as some of our favorites.
 We tried to focus primarily on movies where animation and live-action truly mix, not merely live-action films with an animated sequence.
 If the animated section is notable enough, though, we considered it for the list as well.